famacoin/famacoinWallet/README.md

 The MIT License

-Copyright (c) 2016 FamaCoin. famacoin.org
+Copyright (c) 2016 FamaCoin,  famacoin.org

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal